r-dbi/odbc/tests/testthat/_snaps/driver-snowflake.md

       !
 Failed to automatically find the Snowflake ODBC driver. i Set `driver` to known driver name or path.

-# Workbench-managed credentials are ignored for other accounts
+# Workbench-managed credentials are rejected for other accounts

     Code
       snowflake_args(account = "testorg-test_account", driver = "driver")
     Condition
       Error in `DBI::dbConnect()`:
       !
-Failed to detect ambient Snowflake credentials. i Supply `uid` and `pwd` to authenticate manually.
+Snowflake account mismatch: requested "testorg-test_account" but connection "workbench" resolved "nonmatching". i Check your 'connections.toml' or pass the correct `account`.